renanwp2/QtScrcpy-binary/README.md

 # QtScrcpy-binary
-The binary for QtScrcpy v 1.7 (https://github.com/barry-ran/QtScrcpy) compiled on Debian Buster, which might work on all Debian-based distros.
-This repository was created to make your job easier to have the necessary binaries for QtScrcpy for all Linux distros, and not o have an updated version of QtScrcpy.
+The binary for [QtScrcpy v 1.7](https://github.com/barry-ran/QtScrcpy) compiled on Debian Buster, which means that this binary works on all Debian-based distros.
+This repository was created to make your job easier to have the necessary binaries, and not o have an updated version of QtScrcpy.
 If you stricly need newer versions due to some bug or necessary feature, and not due to a [Shiny New Stuff Syndrome](https://wiki.debian.org/DontBreakDebian#Don.27t_suffer_from_Shiny_New_Stuff_Syndrome), I recommend you compile yourself the QtScrcpy.

 To make it work, just git clone this repository: